Partial-Label Learning with a Reject Option: Abstract

 \section{Abstract}

 In real-world applications, one often encounters ambiguously labeled data, where different annotators assign conflicting class labels.
-Partial-label learning allows training classifiers in this weakly supervised setting.
-While state-of-the-art methods already feature good predictive performance, they often suffer from miscalibrated uncertainty estimates.
-However, having well-calibrated uncertainty estimates is important, especially in safety-critical domains like medicine and autonomous driving.
-In this article, we propose a novel nearest-neighbor-based partial-label-learning algorithm that leverages Dempster-Shafer theory.
-Extensive experiments on artificial and real-world datasets show that the proposed method provides a well-calibrated uncertainty estimate and achieves competitive prediction performance.
-Additionally, we prove that our algorithm is risk-consistent.
+Partial-label learning allows training classifiers in this weakly supervised setting, where state-of-the-art methods already show good predictive performance.
+However, even the best algorithms give incorrect predictions, which can have severe consequences when they impact actions or decisions.
+We propose a novel risk-consistent nearest-neighbor-based partial-label learning algorithm with a reject option, that is, the algorithm can reject unsure predictions.
+Extensive experiments on artificial and real-world datasets show that our method provides the best trade-off between the number and accuracy of non-rejected predictions when compared to our competitors, which use confidence thresholds for rejecting unsure predictions.
+When evaluated without the reject option, our nearest-neighbor-based approach also achieves competitive prediction performance.